 The goal of the Friends of Foley Mountain is to enrich the base programs and facilities offered at the park by the Rideau Valley Conservation Authority.
 We do this by volunteering at the park- for example staffing the Visitor Centre on Summer Weekends and helping at the biennial Water Festival.
 We also raise awareness in the community about Foley Mountain’s programs and services through the newsletters sent to our members and articles in the Westport Review Mirror.

 Our main activity is fundraising to support ongoing outdoor education programs and improved facilities at the park.
 The core of our fundraising is our sale of annual memberships to local individuals and businesses which provide broad community support for our activities.
 As well, we have two major fundraising activities held in alternating years.
 In 2017 the Board of Directors decided to try different fund raising activities from our traditional community auction of donated materials, gift cards and services held in August followed the next year by a raffle for a canoe or kayak in the spring and summer months.
 These new fund raising activities will be posted on the Upcoming Events” link.
-Then finish the paragraph with the existing sentence.
 Our other major source of funding involves soliciting grants and donations from various foundations and individuals for specific projects in Foley Mountain.

 With this funding, the Friends of Foley Mountain provide an annual contribution to the Rideau Valley Conservation Authority to support the Outdoor Environmental Education Program which reaches about 4000 children and families each year.
 We also provide a yearly contribution to help fund a student interpreter and the rental of reptiles for the Children’s Discovery Centre located in the basement of the Visitor Centre.